misswonder/JS_Algorithms/README.md

 # JS_Algorithms_DataStructures

-This repository is filled with notes and examples from learning about algorithms and data structures.
+This repository is filled with notes and examples from learning about algorithms.